MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-sdk/retail-sdk-overview.md

 </tr>
 <tr>
 <td>pkgs</td>
-<td>All the NuGet packages (refernce libaraies) required for building the extension projects and tools for packaging and retail proxy generation.</td>
+<td>All the NuGet packages (reference libraries) required for building the extension projects and tools for packaging and retail proxy generation.</td>
 </tr>
 <tr>
 <td>POS</td>